Didisimmons/Task/TEST.md

 ### **VALIDATOR TESTING**
 #### **HTML**
-*  [W3C Markup Validation](https://validator.w3.org/): This is also used to validate our newly created webpages.
-However some errors were found such as

-- On the home page the errors are
+*  [W3C Markup Validation](https://validator.w3.org/): This is also used to validate new webpages.
+However, some errors were discovered, such as On the home page, the errors were aria-label misuse and an img element with no alt attribute, which was also present on the results page.

-      - misuse of aria-label
-      - Img element has no alt attribute
-      -
+The issues mentioned above were resolved, and the codes were revalidated, which revealed that our code was error-free.

 #### **CSS**
 * [W3C CSS validation](https://jigsaw.w3.org/css-validator/): This is used to validate the CSS code that is used on all webpages .
 The validator passes our code as error-free.